Iris pallida subsp. cengialti: Description

 It has a long, stout, fleshy, light-coloured (underground) rhizome.
 That is 1–3 cm wide (in diameter), and has long secondary roots.
 It forms creeping plants.

 It has yellowish-green, lanceolate, or ensiform (sword-shaped), leaves, that are glaucous.
 The basal leaves, can grow up to between 15 and 50 cm long, and about 1.3 cm wide.
 The herbaceous leaves (die in the winter), sheath the stem.

 It has a round (in section) stem, or peduncle, that can grow up to between 30 and 45 cm, or 20–60 cm tall.

 The stems are taller than the leaves, and at higher levels on the mountains, the plants are shorter.
 It is also shorter than Iris pallida.

 The stem has glaucous green and ensiform spathes (leaves of the flower bud).
 They are slightly flushed with purple, and before flowering, they become pale brown, (scarious) membranous, and papery, They are 2.5 cm long, and between 2 and 4 cm wide.

 It has 2 short branches (or pedicels).
-The stems (and the branches) hold between 2 and 3 flowers, It can have up to 6 flowers, but normally has 3 flowers, in spring, between April to June, or May, to July.
+The stems (and the branches) hold between 2 and 3 flowers, It can have up to 6 flowers, but normally has 3 flowers, in spring, between April and June, or May, to July.

 The small, scented flowers, are 6–8 cm in diameter, come in shades of blue, from violet, blue-violet, deep purple, blue-purple, deep blue-purple, pale purple, deep blue, to mid-blue.